Peter Nygren – New and individualised cancer treatment

 Our research has two main objectives.
 One is to is to provide predictive information that allows for optimal drug selection for an individual patient, and, as important, to exclude drugs that will not be active but only produce toxicity.

 The second objective, and immediately related to the first, since it is based on the same technical platform as in objective one, is to identify new lead compounds with potentially improved efficacy against tumour types.
-Such compounds could be developed into drugs with effect on more patients and for cancer forms that today cannot be treated efficiently.
+Candidate drugs are identified and mechanistically characterized in cancer models in the laboratory, followed by testing in animal models with the aim to finally move them to clinical trials in cancer patients.

 Since this second objective is based on the principle of drug repositioning, i.e. the application of drugs already in use for other indications for treatment of cancer, it lies within reach for academic research groups with limited funding to take findings all the way from the laboratory to early clinical testing.